svoop/wowmow/README.md

 end
 ```

+## Gotchas

+Say you have a Rails app and you would like to test webhooks calling some routes of your app.
+Hopefully, the webhook issuer provides proper means to authenticate the requests.
+But maybe the webhooks come from an in-house service and to keep things simple, you simply check the IP the webhook comes from.

+Rails gets the client IP from Rack and exposes it as `request.ip`.
+However, when using a reverse proxy, this proxy is the client so you will always get the IP of the proxy.
+To get the real remote IP, you should use `request.remote_ip` instead.

 ## Development

 You're welcome to join the [discussion forum](https://github.com/svoop/development-proxy-render/discussions) to ask questions or drop feature ideas, [submit issues](https://github.com/svoop/development-proxy-render/issues) you may encounter or contribute code by [forking this project and submitting pull requests](https://docs.github.com/en/get-started/quickstart/fork-a-repo).